In a 350 mL evacuated flask, a cube-shaped crystal of an alkali m... | Channels for Pearson+

 13. Liquids, Solids & Intermolecular Forces Body Centered Cubic Unit Cell

 In a 350 mL evacuated flask, a cube-shaped crystal of an alkali metal with an edge length of 0.936 mm was vaporized.
 The vapor pressure that resulted was 13.7 mmHg at 789 °C. It is well known that the metal has a body-centered cubic structure.
-What is the identity of the metal?
+Determine the density in g/cm3 of the solid and vapor.

 In a 350 mL evacuated flask, a cube-shaped crystal of an alkali metal with an edge length of 0.936 mm was vaporized.
 The vapor pressure that resulted was 13.7 mmHg at 789 °C. It is well known that the metal has a body-centered cubic structure.
-What is the identity of the metal?
+Determine the density in g/cm3 of the solid and vapor.

 ANSWERS OPTIONS